TobikoData/sqlmesh/docs/integrations/dbt.md

 ## How to use SQLMesh incremental models with dbt projects

 Incremental loading is a powerful technique when datasets are large and recomputing tables is expensive.
-SQLMesh offers first-class support for incremental models, and its approach differs from dbt's in that SQLMesh will always run incrementally, even the first time, detecting and backfilling each missing time interval.
+SQLMesh offers first-class support for incremental models, and its approach differs from dbt's.

+In dbt, the transformations for all time intervals in the table are computed the first time an incremental model is run.
+This can be problematic if the table is large, and it means users must determine whether a model has already run to predict what will happen in a new run.
+SQLMesh incremental models always run incrementally, even the first time a model is run, detecting and backfilling each missing time interval.

 This section describes how to implement SQLMesh incremental models in a dbt-formatted project.